fnoorian/quadprogpp/README.md

 to compile its C++ part.

 ## Speed-up
-A speed-up of 3x to 5x compared to package *quadprog* (Fortran implementation) was observed.
+A speed-up of 3x to 5x compared to package [quadprog](https://cran.r-project.org/package=quadprog) (a Fortran implementation) was observed.

 See the benchmark in the package demos: